 Redback Range Railway Tunnel, NSW

 Located in Picton, this tunnel was used between 1867 – 1919.
 There were a number of deaths on the train tracks over the years, and many of those lost souls still haunt the 592 foot tunnel.
-There is no public access to the site, but Picton itself is mean to be one of Australia’s most haunted towns.
+There is no public access to the site, but Picton itself is meant to be one of Australia’s most haunted towns.